hbkworld/streaming-spec/dimensions.md

 - The voltage is non-equidistant
 - The device delivers scaled values in 32 bit float format
-- Each value point carries the absolute voltage only

-The time is equidistant.
+- The time is equidistant.

 The device sends the folloinwgsignal-specific meta information.